yagmurmutluer9/yagmurmutluer9/README.md

 ⚙ Currently running a project using Node.JS

-🌈 My interests are NLP, ML and I want to work in these fields in the future.
+🌈 My interests are NLP, web & mobile development and I want to work in these fields in the future.

 👓 When I don't code, my fingers can't stay away from the keyboard, writing about life is my hobby!